sumitchatterjee13/Luminance-Stack-Processor/README.md

 2. **🔥 HDR Export**: **ALWAYS** connect to "HDR Export to EXR" node
 3. **❌ Never use ComfyUI's built-in save nodes** for HDR - they normalize to 0-1!

+### ⚠️ **Important Notes for VFX Artists:**

+**Debevec/Robertson algorithms produce FLAT, LOG-LIKE images** - this is CORRECT!
+The flat appearance means:
+- ✅ Raw linear radiance data preserved
+- ✅ Wide dynamic range maintained
+- ✅ Ready for professional color grading
+- ✅ No "pretty" tone mapping destroying data

+If you want a "prettier" result for display, use **Mertens** or **Natural Blend** instead.

 ### Luminance Stack Processor (3 Stops)

 Perfect for standard HDR bracketing with 3 exposures: